BCG

 TB cannot be spread through touch or sharing cutlery, bedding or clothes.

-How do I know if my baby needs the BCG vaccination?
+How do I know if my baby is eligible?

 Useful links: